 Welcome to Captain Pollard's Colonial New England Plantation; An American Treasure!

-Now available for purchase; a 16.4 acre heritage farm, 4,330 square foot museum house, double English banked barn and 3rd largest Sycamore in the Commonwealth of Massachusetts.
-See our new drone video.
-Click the button in the lower left of Home Page.
+Now available for purchase; a 16.4 acre heritage farm, 3,952 square foot museum house, double English banked barn and 3rd largest Sycamore in the Commonwealth of Massachusetts.
+See our new drone video for an extremely good aerial view of this charming estate.
+Click the button in the lower left of this "home page".
 Also see our "Resources page for details on house and property.

 "The Pollard-Marshall House is a well-preserved residence that was originally a farm.
 It dates to the prosperous years of the late 18th century, constructed outside the western village of Still River in the Nashua River valley.
 That it remained profitable as a farm during the 19th century years is evident in its mid-19th century remodelling.

 The house is rare in both its form, a large double-house, and its ornament, combining both Georgian and Greek Revival.
 The Pollard-Marshall House meets National Register of Historic Places Criteria at the local level; Criteria A (associated with events that have made a significant contribution to the broad patterns of our history) and Criteria C (embody the distinctive characteristics of a type, period, or method of construction, or represent the work of a master, or possess high artistic values, or represent a significant and distinguishable entity whose components may lack individual distinction).
 It retains integrity of location, design, materials, workmanship, feeling, and association."